-Each year the Confederation Centre Art Gallery presents an average of 20 exhibitions featuring the works of Canadian visual artists.
-The Gallery itself has four main exhibit spaces on two levels plus smaller exhibit areas in the entry and the Centre’s concourse.
-As well, a collection of public sculptures can be found on the Centre’s outdoor plazas.
-Almost all exhibits are documented and available via our online archives.
+Each year, the Confederation Centre Art Gallery presents an average of 20 exhibitions of work by Canadian visual artists.
+The Gallery has four main exhibition halls on two levels, plus smaller exhibition spaces at the entrance and in the concourse of the Centre.
+In addition, a collection of public sculptures can be found on the esplanades of the Centre.
+Almost all exhibits are documented and available in our online archives.

-Expect to see a mix of traditional art forms such as painting, drawing, printmaking, photography, and sculpture, plus newer digital media presentations, installations employing diverse technologies and contemporary interdisciplinary practices.
+During your visit, you will see a mix of traditional art forms such as painting, drawing, printmaking, photography and sculpture, as well as digital works, installations using various technologies and contemporary interdisciplinary works.

-The Art Gallery has a national mandate to develop appreciation and understanding of Canadian visual arts and the collection and programming reflect on Canadian identity and the origin and evolution of the country.
-Since the Gallery opened in 1964, its permanent collection of Canadian art has grown to over 17,000 items, counting works of art, artifacts, and documents.
-The Robert Harris (1849-1919) Archives is a significant component of the Gallery collection and includes Harris’ sketches for the iconic Canadian history painting, The Fathers of Confederation.
+The Art Gallery has a national mandate to develop appreciation and understanding of Canadian visual arts.
+The collection and programming reflect the Canadian identity and the origin and development of the country.
+Since its opening in 1964, its permanent collection of Canadian art has grown with more than 17,000 objects, works of art, artifacts and documents.
+The Robert Harris Archives (1849-1919) are an important part of the Gallery’s collection and include Harris sketches for the iconic painting in Canadian history, The Fathers of Confederation.

-Please join us in an engaging and continuing conversation about Canadian art and the ideas that artists pursue.
-The gallery is a public space for your engagement with art and ideas – admission is by donation – and we hope you will visit often.
+Join us for an interesting and ongoing conversation about Canadian art and the ideas artists pursue.
+The Gallery is a public space for your engagement with art and ideas and we hope you will visit it often.
+Admission is by donation.